tstack/lnav/docs/source/formats.rst

     following fields:

     :pattern: The regular expression to match within the field value.
+    :base-style: The style to apply to the entire matched text.
+This is an object with the following fields:

-    :color: The foreground color for the highlight.
+      :color: The foreground color.
 Colors can be specified using hexadecimal notation (e.g. :code:`#aabbcc`) or using a color name.
-    :background-color: The background color for the highlight.
+      :background-color: The background color.
-    :underline: If true, underline the matched text.
+      :underline: If true, underline the text.
+      :bold: If true, bold the text.
+      :italic: If true, italicize the text.
-    :blink: If true, blink the matched text.
+      :strike: If true, strike through the text.
       :nestable: If true, this highlight can be applied to text contained within another highlight.
 Defaults to :code:`true`.

+    :captures: This object maps named capture groups in the pattern to individual styles.
+Each key should be the name of a capture group and the value is a style object (with the same fields as :code:`base-style`).

-    For example, the following highlights Java package names within a :code:`tag` field:
+    For example, the following highlights Java package names within a :code:`tag` field, with the final component in a different color:

     .. code-block:: json